17BEC1114/monitoring/README.md

 These metrics are used to monitor the performance of a machine/instance/server or an application whether its working fine or not.

-In case of application, it collects its own metrics from the application and exposes it on a particular port or path.
+**In case of application**, it collects its own metrics from the application and exposes it on a particular port or path.

 Example: application.com/metrics, application.com:7586

-In case of server, these metrics are not exposed by default on a port or path.
+**In case of server**, these metrics are not exposed by default on a port or path.
 The metrics just sits there with OS.
 An agent needs to collect these metrics from the OS/Environment.

 Example of such agent is node-exporter.